 We sometimes decide to meet more frequently than once a week or for longer sessions to intensify the work.

 Whether we work with dreams or not, I may ask you to tell me the dreams that you remember.
 I help you uncover what contributes to your difficulties and look for options for change and ways to improve your well-being.
 The latter may include teaching you to work with breath and mindfulness (sometimes called meditation).

-In psychotherapy and counseling we can address many concerns: Anxiety, panic, depression, difficulty concentrating, lack of energy, nightmares, poor sleep, exhaustion, trauma, menopause, stress, chronic pain and arthritis, chronic health issues, grief and loss, life transitions, midlife, elders, staying in alcohol recovery as well as the many difficulties of relationship: communication, family strife, and lack of intimacy.
+In psychotherapy and counseling we can address many concerns: Anxiety, panic, depression, difficulty concentrating, lack of energy, nightmares, poor sleep, exhaustion, trauma, menopause, stress, chronic pain and arthritis, chronic health issues, grief and loss, life transitions, midlife, and growing old as well as the many difficulties of relationship: communication, family strife, and lack of intimacy.